 Step Two: Form Roommate Groups:

 If there are other current on-campus students you want to live with, you will be able to create a Roommate Group as part of the application.
-Only students who submitted their application by March 1 are able to be a part of a roommate group.
+Only students who submitted their application by March 6 are able to be a part of a roommate group.
 Any students you would like to live with must be a part of your roommate group.
 Each roommate group must have a Group Leader, who will create the group.
 To create the group, the leader will need to name the group and create a password.
 The group leader will need to share the group name and password with the students they want to be part of the roommate group so they can add themselves to the roommate group.
-Once your group is complete, you'll need to verify your group - this lets us know that your group is complete!

 It is important to consider which student should be the group leader, as that may affect eligibility for a certain round, as noted below.
 A current group leader can assign the leader position to another member of the group.

-If you'd like to live with someone who will be a new student, is currently studying abroad, or currently lives off campus, you will indicate their name in the "Pull-In Request" field on Page 4 of the application.
+If you'd like to live with someone who will be a new student or is currently studying abroad, you will indicate their name on the "Pull-In Request" page of the application.
 You will not be able to add these students to your roommate group.

-Groups that include a new freshman or transfer student, someone who is studying abroad, currently lives off campus or is re-enrolling at UMD must contact the Housing Office.
+Groups that include a new freshman or transfer student, or someone who is studying abroad, must contact the Housing Office.

-Please note that off students living off campus and those re-enrolling to UMD are not guaranteed on campus housing.
+Please note that students living off-campus and those re-enrolling to UMD are not guaranteed on-campus housing.

 Step Three: Participate in Room Draw:

 Room Draw is the process by which UMD students who currently live in University residence halls or apartments choose where they will live during the next academic year.
 Room Draw will occur March 17 - 26 through the Online Housing Portal.